 Our Mission: Respect Diversity

-The CRCB is committed to the HIDOE's overall compliance with Federal, State, HIDOE Administrative Rules, and Policies, which strictly prohibit any form of discrimination, including harassment and/or retaliation based upon a protected class, as it relates to students, employees, and members of the public who access our services, programs, and activities.
+The CRCB is committed to the Department's overall compliance with Federal, State, departmental Administrative Rules, and Policies, which strictly prohibit any form of discrimination, including harassment and/or retaliation based upon a protected class, as it relates to students, employees, and members of the public who access our services, programs, and activities.

 The CRCB also conducts internal investigations of complaints arising from alleged protected class discrimination, harassment, or bullying from employees, students or parents of our public schools, statewide, in matters pertaining to Board of Education Policies 305-10 and 900-1.
 (See Important policies and forms below.)